2006

 Gabriel Pérez-Barreiro

-The 6th Mercosur Biennial, which took place from September to November 2007, marks a new stage in the history of the Mercosur Biennials.
-This edition opted for a curatorial model which intensified the internationalization of the exhibition and applied a careful educational program throughout its entire organization.
+The 6th Mercosul Biennial, held from September to November 2007, marked the beginning of a new era in the history of the Mercosul Biennials.
+This edition adopted a curatorial model that intensified the exhibition's internationalization and implemented a meticulous educational program throughout.

 CURATORIAL project